benmur/riemann-scala-client/README.md

 }
 ```

-Please note that operations returning a Future won't compile if the you create the connection with an `Unrealiable` type parameter, this is intentional.
+Please note that operations returning a Future won't compile if the you create the connection with an `Unreliable` type parameter, this is intentional.
 (Well, it will compile if you have an implicit in scope implementing `SendAndExpectFeedback[Unreliable]`).

+## Dependencies

+- Akka 2.0.4
+- [riemann-java-client](https://github.com/aphyr/riemann-java-client) for the Protocol Buffers implementation only

 ## Status